turbot/steampipe-plugin-hibp/docs/tables/hibp_breached_account.md

 ## Examples

-### Breaches from the last 3 months for an account
+### List breaches from the last 3 months for an account

 ```sql
 select